EndPointCorp/end-point-blog/2021/10/kubernetes.md

 Like I said, PVCs are essentially usage requests for PVs.
 So, the config file is simple in that it's mostly specified to match the PV.

-- `spec.volumeName`: Is the name of the PV that this PVC is going to access.
+- `spec.volumeName`: The name of the PV that this PVC is going to access.
 Notice how it matches the name that we defined in the PV's config file.
 - `spec.resources.requests`: Defines how much space this PVC requests from the PV.
 In this case, we're just requesting all the space that the PV has available to it, as given by its config file: `5Gi`.

 ## Configuring the deployment to use the PVC